 A team led by Dr. Viviane Labrie at the Van Andel Research Institute sought to explore whether the gut could be involved in triggering Parkinson’s disease.
 They focused on the appendix.
 Despite its reputation as a useless organ, the appendix is an immune tissue involved in the body’s defense against microbes and helps regulate bacteria in the intestine.

 The team analyzed the records of nearly 1.7 million people whose health information was tracked for up to 52 years.
 They compared the chances of developing Parkinson’s disease among those who’d had their appendix removed with those who hadn’t.
-The work was supported in part by NIH’s National Institute on Deafness and other Communication Disorders (NIDCD) and National Institute of Neurological Disorders and Stroke (NINDS).
+The work was supported in part by NIH’s National Institute of Neurological Disorders and Stroke (NINDS).
 Results appeared on October 31, 2018, in Science Translational Medicine.

 People who'd had their appendix removed (an appendectomy) had a 19.3% lower chance of Parkinson’s disease.
 Those who lived in rural areas and had an appendectomy had an even lower chance, 25.4%.
 People who'd had an appendectomy and developed Parkinson’s showed a delayed onset of the disease relative to those who still had their appendix—an average delay of 3.6 years for those who’d had an appendectomy at least 30 years prior.